Capturing electron correlation at mean-field cost: Assessment of i-DMFT and the underlying correlation conjecture: Introduction

 The recently proposed i-DMFT method~\cite{WangBaerends22-PRL} builds on this framework by introducing a simple approximate functional that enables calculations at mean-field cost, comparable to the Hartree-Fock method.
 It is based on a conjectured linear relation between the correlation energy and the entropy of the one-particle reduced density matrix (1RDM), known as Collins' conjecture.
 Related “correlation conjectures” have appeared in various forms~\cite{Ziesche1995,WangWangSheng2021,WangKnowles21-PRA}, all aiming to provide a simple route to the correlation energy and rooted in information-theoretic concepts.

-Despite the absence of a rigorous theoretical foundation and earlier critical analysis~\cite{Cioslowski2024-CC-Fallacy}, empirical evidence for such linear relations has been reported for several systems, primarily diatomic molecules along dissociation coordinates~\cite{cioslowski23,WangWangSheng2021,WangKnowles21-PRA,WangBaerends22-PRL,Irimia2023-open-shell,Hu2024-dispersion,Liu2024-halogen,Liu2025-halides,Irimia2023-correlation}.
+Despite the absence of a rigorous theoretical foundation and earlier critical analysis~\cite{Cioslowski2024-CC-Fallacy}, empirical evidence for such linear relations has been reported for several systems, primarily diatomic molecules along dissociation coordinates~\cite{cioslowski23,WangWangSheng2021,WangKnowles21-PRA,WangBaerends22-PRL,Irimia2023-open-shell,Hu2024-dispersion,Liu2024-halogen,Liu2025-halides,Irimia2023-correlation}, {and a formal justification for their use was given~\cite{MartinezB2023}}.
 However, systematic benchmarks of the conjecture and its implications for functional approximations remain scarce.
 In this work, we perform a comprehensive assessment across diatomic and polyatomic molecules, including geometric deformations and excited states, and thereby identify the regimes in which the conjectured linearity holds and those in which it breaks down.
 Based on this analysis, we derive practical criteria for the validity of the conjecture and critically evaluate the performance and limitations of i-DMFT.

-The paper is structured as follows.
-Section~\ref{sec:theory} reviews the theoretical foundations of RDMFT and i-DMFT.
-In Section~\ref{sec:assess-cc}, we assess the validity of the conjecture using high-level wave-function methods across diatomics, polyatomic systems, geometric deformations, and excited states.
-The performance of i-DMFT is then evaluated in Section~\ref{sec:assess-iDMFT} in terms of energy surfaces, natural occupation numbers, reduced density matrices, electron densities, and individual energy components.
-Finally, Section~\ref{sec:concl} summarizes the findings, formulates validity criteria of the CC, and outlines perspectives for entropy-based density matrix functionals.
+This paper is structured as follows: Sec.~\ref{sec:theory} reviews the theoretical foundations of RDMFT and i-DMFT.
+In Sec.~\ref{sec:assess-cc}, we assess the validity of the conjecture using high-level wave-function methods across diatomics, polyatomic systems, geometric deformations, and excited states.
+The performance of i-DMFT is then evaluated in Sec.~\ref{sec:assess-iDMFT} in terms of energy surfaces, natural occupation numbers, reduced density matrices, electron densities, and individual energy components.
+Finally, Sec.~\ref{sec:concl} summarizes the findings, formulates validity criteria of the CC, and outlines perspectives for entropy-based density matrix functionals.